-Among the family friendly activities out there, a movie night is a fun and affordable option.
+Among the family-friendly activities out there, a movie night is a fun and affordable option.
 However, movie nights come with their own set of challenges.
 Is there a movie that everyone will enjoy?
 Are movie ratings to be trusted?
 Does our family even have time for this?
 Following are some tips that will help to answer your questions and make your movie night a hit every time.

-Though it sounds counterintuitive, families should actually schedule time to have fun together.
-"Sometimes parents become so anxious to raise a 'successful' child that they overlook the importance of spending time interacting personally with their child or children." says Dr. Gail Fernandez at UC Irvine Medical Center.
+Though it sounds counterintuitive, families should actually schedule a time to have fun together.
+"Sometimes parents become so anxious to raise a 'successful' child that they overlook the importance of spending time interacting personally with their child or children," says Dr. Gail Fernandez at UC Irvine Medical Center.
 By scheduling your movie night, you're creating a space for your family to simply "be" together.
 No multitasking.
 No texting.
 Just engaging in a story together as a family.

 Have Dinner and a movie.